-It can be a longer process, as each version of ombre ends up looking distinctly unique.
+It can be a longer process, as each version of ombré ends up looking distinctly unique.
 Hair-colorist Jenna Viney mentions there's a whole lot of freedom when it comes to this style, as there are so many different versions out there.
-One style is never exactly the same as another.
-"I paint, don't foil, so it's incredibly creative looking at placement, and gets me to think outside box as each head and cut are all so different."
+One style is never exactly the same as another: "I paint, don't foil, so it's incredibly creative looking at placement, and gets me to think outside [the] box as each head and cut are all so different."

 One thing to note is this style won't last as long as a traditionally longer look.
-"It will grow out faster, you won't get longevity like a long layered cut (easily only done 1/yr), but it's also more creative, fun, and playful."
+"It will grow out faster, you won't get longevity like a long, layered cut (easily only done once a year), but it's also more creative, fun, and playful."

 We realize that like most things in life, we can't just make a claim without providing any proof.
 That's why we curated a list of our favorite short ombré looks from celebrities, Instagram, and expert hair stylists.

 Meet the Expert

 Keep scrolling to see 25 photos that demonstrate the shorter side of ombré.